The-Pocket/.github/profile/pocketflow.md

 ## Communication Models

-Existing frameworks let compute units communicate majorly via *message passing*, some also maintain a global context as a back door.
+Existing frameworks let compute units communicate majorly via *message passing*, though some also maintain a global context as a fallback.
 In contrast, **PocketFlow uses solely a shared store as the communication model**, where each node reads and writes to the shared store.
 This design choice of shared store is for **separation of concerns**: (1) **Data Schema** is designed and maintained in a central place.
 (2) **Compute logic** is then operated on the designed data structure.

 While *message passing* can be simple for smaller systems, it becomes cumbersome to maintain with many interacting components.
 A *shared store* allows developers to modify data structures freely, without refactoring communication patterns among nodes.